anikavrvo/karavole/index.md

 ---
-title: An outlet of sorts.
+title: Kara Vole
 ---

-A descriptor of sorts.
+A multi-purpose outlet and/or collection of personal projects.